AI Agent 17 min read

 1. Reliability and Uptime: Your agent is only as good as its data source.
 If your web data API is flaky, your agent will be too.
 Look for providers with a proven track record and stated uptime targets.
 SearchCans, for example, targets 99.99% uptime.

 Considering these factors upfront can prevent costly refactors and unexpected bills down the line.
 A robust data pipeline is the backbone of any effective AI Agent.
-For more context on the future of AI infrastructure, you might find it useful to review Ai Infrastructure News 2026.
-See Ai Infrastructure News 2026 for more.
+For more context on the future of AI infrastructure, you might find it useful to review how AI is reshaping search infrastructure, see how AI Overviews are changing search in 2026.

 To be clear, the journey to building truly intelligent AI Agents is paved with Real-Time Intelligence.
 By abstracting away the complexities of web search and content extraction into a single, reliable API, you can focus on your agent’s core logic.
 Stop trying to parse dirty HTML; grab a clean Markdown with read_resp.json()["data"]["markdown"].
 SearchCans lets you get live web context for your agent for as low as $0.56/1K credits on volume plans, saving you hours of integration work and hundreds in operational costs.
 Get started with 100 free credits and build smarter agents today by signing up for free on the API playground.